asc4asc/debian-lan/README-asc.md

 ### Later

 ### Idea
 * xxxbox is a computer to install.
+It is mostly a host for the infrastruktur
-* xxxhost is also a computer to install
+* xxxhost is also a computer to install.
+It is a host for uns as standalone also outside this network
 * xxxadd is a funktion like gnome testmenu that will be added to the current installation.
 * dist-upgrade2testing.yml is also a playbook for changing a host.